wPlachno/woodchipper-templates/README.md

 ### The Parse
 For each control file, we should open the file and read the text.
 We will have a stack `file_stack` on which we will be placing `WoodchipperTemplatingFile` objects.
 The first on the stack should be the `WoodchipperControlFile`.
 We will search through the text, waiting to find `start_sequence`.
 As soon as we find one, we find the first `text_trigger` and enter all the data between them into a `WoodchipperTokenFile` and add it to `file_stack`.
 Whenever we hit an `end_sequence`, we pop the last WCTF from `file_stack`, add the intermediary text as `file_content`, and add the WCTF to a `file_list` array.
 When this happens, we should also add the popped WCTF object's replacement text to the text of the now-top WCTF on the `file_stack`.
 Once we reach the end of the file text, we add the `WoodchipperControlFile` to `file_list`.
 Then we save each WCTF in `file_list` and output as necessary.

+## Future Plans

+### Multiple Paths
+Our first run at the program will accept only one control file path from the CL each run.
+In order to support multiple paths from one call, `wcparser` will need to be modified to allow for 'bucket' arguments, arguments that provide an array of some sort, whether it be a specific number, or any positional arguments past that point.

+### Force Argument
+There may be times that we simply want to overwrite the files as we go.
+In our first write of this script, that will be safeguarded, not allowing a complete file creation if a non-control file exists.
+We should add a `-f` flag to force the program to proceed with the file overwrites.